 Leila's Authentic Lebanese Cuisine

 The main letdown at Leila's is the dry and undersized Lebanese beef kebab (kafta; €11).
 You’re better off with the shish taouk, a juicier and nicely charred skewered chicken with fries and white sauce (€11).
 Of the salads, both the tabbouleh and the fattoush (€6), drenched in pomegranate molasses, were distractingly sour.
-The chef’s surprise dessert is the halawet el-jibn, a light treat of cheese dough stuffed with sweet cream—it's tasty, but I wish the portion was bigger.
-Note that Leila's does serve alcohol, including Hungarian wine and beer.
+The chef’s surprise dessert is the halawet el-jibn, a light treat of cheese dough stuffed with sweet cream—it's tasty, but I wish it were a little bigger.
+Note that Leila's does serve alcohol, including beer and Hungarian wines.